-Game changer in this situation can be Recovery and resilience plan (hereafter RRP) from European union.
-The logic and structure of this fund is based at investments depend at need of structural changes in country.
-This means that if Slovakia want to use investments from RRP it needs to be done some concrete structural changes.
-Component 13 - Long-term care of Slovakian RPP is presenting these fundamental structural changes in social care and support.
-There are three basic reforms which need to be done in Slovakia until 2026 if Slovakia wants to use 250 mil.
-EUR in investments to social care infrastructure.
-RRP proposed these reforms - social care and support inspection with focus at CRPD (was take in force in November 2022), reform of disability assessment system (2024) and reform of financing of social care with focus at introducing personal budgets (2025).[23]
-RRP will invest in development of outpatients services and community-based services (maximum capacity of 6 users in one home unit and maximum capacity of 12 persons in several home units in one building).
-There is also planned investment to 16 social-health care facilities with maximum capacity of 30 persons in one building.
-All buildings need to be part of community and there is forbidden to segregate and group these building in common areal.
-Goal is to create around 1440 new community-based places, which is far below the need in the country.
-Therefor there is planning to use same kind of investments in actual programming period.
+A game changer in this situation can be the Recovery and Resilience Plan (hereafter RRP) from the European Union.
+The logic and structure of this fund are based on investments depending on the need for structural changes in the country.
+This means that if Slovakia wants to use investments from RRP, some concrete structural changes must be made.
+Component 13 - Long-term care of Slovakian RPP presents these fundamental structural social care and support changes.
+Three fundamental reforms need to be done in Slovakia by 2026 if Slovakia wants to use 250 million.
+EUR in investments in social care infrastructure.
+RRP proposed these reforms - social care and support inspection with a focus on CRPD (was taken into force in November 2022), reform of disability assessment system (2024) and reform of financing of social care with an emphasis on introducing personal budgets (2025).[23]
+RRP will invest in developing outpatients and community-based services (maximum capacity of 6 users in one home unit and maximum capacity of 12 persons in several home units in one building).
+There is also a planned investment in 16 social-health care facilities with a maximum capacity of 30 persons in one building.
+All buildings need to be part of the community, and it is forbidden to segregate and group these buildings in a common area.
+The goal is to create around 1440 new community-based places, far below the need in the country.
+Therefore, there is a plan to use the same kind of investments in the actual programming period.

-New Act No. 345/2022 Coll. on Inspection in Social Affairs which was adopted in 2022, has introduced the revised quality standards of the social services with focus on CRPD and human rights approach.
-In its Annex 2 it sets the quality standards and criteria defining the quality of social services provision from procedural, personal and operational perspective to promote user's human rights as defined in the Constitution of the Slovak Republic and the UN and European human rights conventions[24].
-The main idea in background is that only in community-based services one can achieve good quality of service and quality of life.
+New Act No. 345/2022 Coll. on Inspection in Social Affairs, adopted in 2022, has introduced the revised quality standards of the social services, focusing on CRPD and human rights approach.
+Its Annex 2 sets the quality standards and criteria defining the quality of social services provision from a procedural, personal and operational perspective to promote user's human rights as defined in the Constitution of the Slovak Republic and the UN and European human rights conventions[24].
+The main idea in the background is that only in community-based services can one achieve good service and quality of life.

-Nowadays there is a working group at MLSAF preparing reform of financing of social services with goal to introduce personal budget scheme for social services and social support.
+Nowadays, a working group at MLSAF is preparing to reform social services financing to introduce a personal budget scheme for social services and social support.